blcxtranslations/blcx/_translated/chapter-0031.md

 "I am called Zhao Gang, I salute you."
 Lin Xuan's attitude was very friendly, with a harmless on his face, because he wanted to find out some information from them.

 At the same time, he released his spiritual power, allowing those two to see that he was at the fourth layer of the Spirit Gathering stage.
 The reason he was being this bold was because they have never met before, and they did not know that he had no spiritual roots.
-The cultivation world followed the law of the jungle, 非常势力.
+The cultivation world followed the law of the jungle, very hierarchical.
 If one did not have enough strength, they would not be taken seriously, not to mention inquiring about the current situation.

 But Lin Xuan did not play all of his cards, he didn't give them his real name, he just casually made one up.